artidoro/qlora/README.md

 ```

 ## Quantization
-Quantization parameters are controlled from the `BitsandbytesConfig` similar to the following:
+Quantization parameters are controlled from the `BitsandbytesConfig` ([see HF documenation](https://huggingface.co/docs/transformers/main_classes/quantization#transformers.BitsAndBytesConfig)) as follows:
 - Loading in 4 bits is activated through `load_in_4bit`
-- You can specify the datatype used for the linear layer computations with `bnb_4bit_compute_dtype`
+- The datatype used for the linear layer computations with `bnb_4bit_compute_dtype`
-- To activate nested quantization you can set `bnb_4bit_use_double_quant`
+- Nested quantization is activated through `bnb_4bit_use_double_quant`
-- And the datatype used for the qunatization is specified with `bnb_4bit_quant_type`.
+- The datatype used for qunatization is specified with `bnb_4bit_quant_type`.
 Note that there are two supported quantization datatypes `fp4` (four bit float) and `nf4` (normal four bit float).
 The latter is theoretically optimal for normally distributed weights and we recommend using `nf4`.

 ```python
     model = AutoModelForCausalLM.from_pretrained(